Save energy and address health and safety concerns through weatherization.

-Whole House Weatherization treats the house as a single energy-consuming system, rather than a loose collection of unrelated pieces of equipment.
-It requires advanced diagnostic skills and cost-effective measure selection and installation.
+Georgia’s Weatherization Assistance Program increases the energy efficiency of dwellings owned or occupied by low-income persons using whole house weatherization, which treats the house as a single energy-consuming system rather than a loose collection of unrelated pieces of equipment.